Mr-C4T/lerobotdepot/README.md

 ### [TheRobotStudio/SO-ARM100](https://github.com/TheRobotStudio/SO-ARM100)

-This **5 DOF arm** is the recommended arm to get starte with LeRobot—especially the 5V version.
+This **5 DOF arm** is the recommended arm to get started with LeRobot—especially the 7.4V version.

 <img src="media/so-arm100.jpg" width="500">